rust-lang/prev.rust-lang.org/community.md

 want to join in the fun but aren't sure what to work on, please take a look at [how to contribute][contribute].

+[Rust Internals Forum][internals]

+This is the main forum for discussing the design and implementation of Rust.

 [Github][github]

 This is where all the source code resides.